 - 3.1.
-The school's Designated Safeguarding Lead (DSL), with overall designated responsibility for safeguarding is John Mckrell The Deputy Designated Safeguarding Lead(s), are Andy Parkin and Rob Harris The role of Deputy DSL ensures there is always appropriate cover for this role.
+The school's Designated Safeguarding Lead (DSL) with overall designated responsibility for safeguarding is John Mckrell.
+The deputy designated safeguarding lead (s), Andy Parkin to ensure there is always appropriate cover for this role.
 The responsibilities of all Designated Safeguarding Leads are described in detail in Appendix A. - 3.2.
 The local governing body and proprietors are collectively responsible for ensuring that safeguarding arrangements are fully embedded within the school's ethos and reflected in the school's day-to-day practice. - 3.3.
-All staff members, LGB members, volunteers, and external providers know how to recognise signs and symptoms of abuse, how to respond to pupils who disclose abuse and what to do if they are concerned about a child. - 3.4.
+All staff members, LGB members, volunteers, and external providers know how to recognise signs and symptoms of abuse, how to respond to pupils who disclose abuse and what to do if they are concerned about a child.

+- 3.4.
 The school acknowledges the need to treat everyone equally, with fairness, dignity, and respect.
 Any discriminatory behaviours are challenged, and children are supported to understand how to treat others with respect.
-The school also has a statutory duty to report and record any of the above incidents.

-3.5.
-The school and local governing body take all reasonable action to limit children's exposure to the risks from the school's IT system and ensure the school has appropriate filters and monitoring systems in place and regularly review their effectiveness in line with national expectations.
+The school also have a statutory duty to report and record any of the above incidents. - 3.5.
+The school and local governing body takes all reasonable action to limit children's exposure to the risks from the school's IT system and ensure the school has appropriate filters and monitoring systems in place and regularly review their effectiveness in line with national expectations.